 When should I blanket?

 There are many opinions on when to start and stop blanketing a horse, but a few agreed-upon basics.
-If your horse:
+Generally you should blanket if your horse:

-- has recently moved to a cold climate from a warm one; or
+- Has recently moved to a cold climate from a warm one

 A good rule of thumb is to consider blanketing your horse when the temperature starts dropping below 50 degrees, and consider removing his outerwear when it climbs back up above that mark.
 Remember, too, that wind and freezing rain are particularly hard on equines.